filtercutter/Website/_posts/2015-01-30-Darren-Keen-USB.md

 Pre-order this lovely USB drive with music goodies on it.

-Made out of eco-friendly bamboo wood, with remixes by Starkey, BSN Posse, Normaling, Somejerk and myself Filtercutter.
+Made out of eco-friendly bamboo wood, with remixes by Starkey, BSN Posse, Normaling, Somejerk, Todd Fink and myself Filtercutter!

 You'll get a remix stems included, for you to have fun with!